Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

-For surfaces, $K$-equivalence is indeed very restrictive and we can obtain a nice expression of Fourier-Mukai loci. \begin{lemma}\cite{HuyBook}*{Corollary 12.8.} If $X$ and Y are $K$-equivalent smooth projective surfaces, then they are isomorphic.
+For surfaces, $K$-equivalence is indeed a quite strong condition. \begin{lemma}\cite{HuyBook}*{Corollary 12.8.} If $X$ and Y are $K$-equivalent smooth projective surfaces, then they are isomorphic.
 In particular, any birational Fourier-Mukai partners are isomorphic. \end{lemma} As a corollary, we obtain generalization of Lemma \ref{K3 disjoint}: \begin{corollary} Let $\cal T$ be a triangulated category with a surface $X \in \FM \cal T$.
 Then $\cal T$ is of disjoint Fourier-Mukai type and hence we have

 \end{corollary} Finally, let us summarize notions and implications we have seen so far. \begin{obs} Let $X$ and $Y$ be smooth projective varieties.
-Write relations of $X$ and $Y$ as follows: \begin{enumerate} \item[ISO:] $X$ and $Y$ are isomorphic; \item[TTE:] There exists a triangulated category $\cal T$ such that $X,Y \in \FM \cal T$ and $\spec_{\tens_X} \cal T = \spec_{\tens_Y}\cal T \subset \spec_\vartriangle \cal T$; \item[BFM:] $X$ and $Y$ are birational Fourier-Mukai partners, or equivalently there exists a triangulated category $\cal T$ such that $X,Y \in \FM \cal T$ and $\spec_{\tens_X} \cal T \cap \spec_{\tens_Y}\cal T \neq \emp$; \item[KEFM:] $X$ and $Y$ are $K$-equivalent Fourier-Mukai partners; \item[BEFM:] $X$ and $Y$ are birationally equivalent Fourier-Mukai partners; \item[FM:] $X$ and $Y$ are Fourier-Mukai partners; \item[KE:] $X$ and $Y$ are $K$-equivalent; \item[BE:] $X$ and $Y$ are birationally equivalent. \end{enumerate} Now, we clearly have the following implications (black arrows):
+Write relations of $X$ and $Y$ as follows: \begin{enumerate} \item[ISO:] $X$ and $Y$ are isomorphic; \item[TTE:] There exists a triangulated category $\cal T$ such that $X,Y \in \FM \cal T$ and $\spec_{\tens,X} \cal T = \spec_{\tens,Y}\cal T \subset \spec_\vartriangle \cal T$; \item[BFM:] $X$ and $Y$ are birational Fourier-Mukai partners, or equivalently there exists a triangulated category $\cal T$ such that $X,Y \in \FM \cal T$ and $\spec_{\tens,X} \cal T \cap \spec_{\tens,Y}\cal T \neq \emp$; \item[KEFM:] $X$ and $Y$ are $K$-equivalent Fourier-Mukai partners; \item[BEFM:] $X$ and $Y$ are birationally equivalent Fourier-Mukai partners; \item[FM:] $X$ and $Y$ are Fourier-Mukai partners; \item[KE:] $X$ and $Y$ are $K$-equivalent; \item[BE:] $X$ and $Y$ are birationally equivalent. \end{enumerate} Now, we clearly have the following implications (black arrows):